Emarioo/BetterThanBatch/README.md

 - If, for, while, break, continue, return, defer, using.

 ## On the way
-- Shell-like way of calling executables.
+- Shell-like way of calling executables
-- Thorough documentation.
+- Thorough documentation
 - Constant evaluation and compile time execution

 ## The processs